Hegz/ActiveDirectory/readme.md

 # Active Directory NixOS container
-This is a configuration to run Active Directory from a LXC Container on NixOS.
+This is a configuration to run Samba Active Directory from a LXC Container on NixOS.

-**!!This is currently untested!!**

 ## Setup
 Notes on getting the container setup.